As the leaves turn colour and fall, here are some regional district news bits that may interest you:

 Parks, Recreation and Culture: regional park acquisition strategy, regional trails planning

 Social Planning: regional housing needs assessment, improve rural transportation access

 Public Safety: compete Occupational Health & Safety Program, FireSmart/Wildfire protection strategies

 Economic Environment: clarify goals for supporting the regional economic environment

 Please feel free to contact me.
 I am honoured to be your regional representative.

 Contact: Tel: 250-333-8595

-In the meantime, take care, and feel free to contact your Trustees with your comments, questions, or concerns.
+Our next meeting is February 1st, 2021.
+In the meantime, please feel free to contact your Trustees or staff with you questions, comments, or concerns.